Fediverse: Historical protocols

-The concept and the functionality of the Fediverse has existed before the ActivityPub protocol and the term itself.
+The concept and the functionality of the Fediverse existed before the ActivityPub protocol and the term itself.
 One of the first projects that included support for a decentralized social networking service was Laconica, a microblogging platform which implemented the OpenMicroBlogging protocol for communicating between different installations of the software.
 The software was later renamed to StatusNet in 2009, before being merged into the GNU social project in 2013 along with Free Social, with the two latter servers being a fork of StatusNet.

 Over time, the limitations of the OpenMicroBlogging protocol became more apparent, being designed as a one-way text messaging system.
-To replace the aging protocol, OStatus was devised as an open standard for microblogging, combining various other technologies like Salmon, Atom, WebSub and ActivityStreams into a single protocol used for communicating between instances.
+To replace the ageing protocol, OStatus was devised as an open standard for microblogging, combining various other technologies like Salmon, Atom, WebSub and ActivityStreams into a single protocol used for communicating between instances.
 StatusNet first implemented the OStatus protocol on March 3, 2010, with version 0.9.0, and OStatus quickly became the most popular federated protocol in usage.

-Around the same time as OStatus was gaining popularity, the diaspora social network was formed, using its own federated protocol.
+Around the same time as OStatus was gaining popularity, the Diaspora social network was formed, using its own federated protocol.
 To illustrate the differences between the two protocols, the terms of the Fediverse and the federation began to enter common usage, mainly after 2017.
 The term "the Fediverse" was used to describe the network formed by software using the OStatus protocol, such as GNU Social, Mastodon, and Friendica, in contrast to the competing diaspora protocol under "the federation".